MTR

 • FEMA ICS-200: ICS for Single Resources and Initial Action Incidents

 MTR 1 has a field day and an overnight, improvised shelter outing – 2 days and 1 night.
-This 2024 year, because our students were coming in from long-distance, we rolled the field day into the overnight by setting up the night before and starting early.
+The field day is normally a 1 day outing before the overnight outing.

 Textbooks